Showing posts with label YouTube. Show all posts

 These Boots Are Made For Walking…and The Law of Attraction — Part One

-The need for a new pair of boots was on my mind.
+Would my old walking boots endure until I found a bargain?
+The need for a new pair of boots was definitely on my mind.

 And then something strange happened.
 Really strange.